OumarDiak/VBA-challenge/README.md

 # VBA-challenge
-In this VBA challenge, I have used ChatGPT and my cousin Samba who is working as a data analyst to work on certain code and calculation
+In this VBA challenge, I have used different resources for this VBA Challenge.
+First, I work on this challenge with Abigail Serpa, my cousin Samba who is working as a data analyst and also we used ChatGPT on debugging certain issues that we were having while running our Macro.
+ For instance, we used ChatGPT to debugged the conditional formating to get negative values in red and positive value in green.
+Also, we used ChatGPT to make the appropriate adjustments to my VBA script so that it is enable to run on every worksheet.
+Also, my cousin Samba assited me in debugging few issues.